IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 ### Use Case 1 : Multi-tenancy in Network Wholesaling

    A typical use case in which the customer intent topology is essential is the wholesale multi-tenant case.
 Here, customer C may acquire a network slice from provider P and resell sub-slices to other customers/tenants.
-The creation of these sub-slices within C's slice necessitates specifying a topology intent—reflecting the topology of C's purchased slice - as a key input parameter.
+The creation of these sub-slices within C's slice necessitates specifying a topology intent - reflecting the topology of C's purchased slice - as a key input parameter.

 ### Use Case 2 :